-DUI cases have given rise to the whole new arm of the testing and monitoring industry, and they also keep the appointment books of substance abuse counselors filled.
+In fact, DUI cases have given rise to the whole new arm of the testing and monitoring industry, and they also keep the appointment books of substance abuse counselors filled.

 I get all that, but I am not a risky drinker!

-Unfortunately the whole “anti-drunk driving” movement tends to steamroll over the kinds of people most likely to face a1st offense DUI - the normal, law-abiding, tax-paying citizen that simply makes a mistake in judgment and tries to drive home after having had a few too many.
+Unfortunately the whole “anti-drunk driving” movement tends to steamroll over the kinds of people most likely to face a1st offense DUI - the normal, law-abiding, tax-paying citizen who simply makes a mistake in judgment and tries to drive home after having had a few too many.

 As Michigan DUI lawyers, my team and I know that our job is to make sure that you don't go though the DUI process being perceived or treated like some kind of hardcore criminal or risky problem drinker.